nicolai86/ganymede/rev3/README.md

 # revision 0.5

-There is no build guide for revision 0.5; the gerber files are not yet available.
+There is no build guide for revision 0.5
-Also, there is no bill of material available yet.

 ## image